Whayme/cloudtube-redirect/README.md

-# invidious-redirect
+# cloudtube-redirect

-# Now redirects to invidio.us instead of hooktube - see Hooktube changelog for details
+# Now redirects to cloudtube.moe instead of invidio.us

-A (very) small WebExtension to redirect YouTube links to Invidious.
+A (very) small WebExtension to redirect YouTube links to CloudTube.

-I am not affiliated with YouTube or Invidious.

 This work is released into the public domain.
 See UNLICENSE for details.